clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 ## Future work

+- resolve-return-types and resolve-inferred-arg-types are twin full walks over every var's arities in update-defs, ret side in types.utils, args side in types.clj for its intersect dependency.
+One combined walk would halve the traversal and co-locate the cache vocabulary enforcement, worth doing when either next changes.

 - Destructured params, second steps: constraints on the `:as` binding could constrain the param directly, deferred members inside key value types are currently dropped at merge, an `:or` default value could be checked